The erasure is so complete, seeing Four Freedoms Park for the first time, you’d never guess what was there before.

 By David Stone

 Before Four Freedoms Park on Roosevelt Island…

-If you go way back, you find the city prison later relocated on Rikers Island.
-And before that, there were bands of schist scraped free after the last North American ice shelf retreated.
+If you go back, you find the city prison, later relocated on Rikers Island, where Four Freedoms Park rests today.
+And before that, bands of rock, Manhattan schist, scraped free as the last North American ice shelf retreated.

 But none of that was Roosevelt Island.
 The renamed community came to life with a messy meadow left behind by Welfare Island.
 So messy, and unsafe, we weren’t allowed to go there, except on the Fourth of July, and that was only with PSD escort.

 Macy’s fireworks bursting overhead from barges, just to the south, was too big a draw for denying residents access.
 Plus enough outsiders that lines in the hundreds curled away from both Tram and subway after the event.

 Before RIOC scooped up the name, this was Southpoint, the real one, the tip of the Island, and it was as fascinating as it was lonely.